Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

-To many a virgin obstacle course racer the dreaded monkey bars fill them with a horror and an impending sense of burpees.
-For many they are simply the toughest obstacle they can face at Tough Mudder or Spartan Race.
+To many a virgin obstacle course racer, the dreaded monkey bars fill them with horror and an impending sense of burpees.
+For many, they are simply the toughest obstacle they can face at Tough Mudder or Spartan Race.
 They're so vital to race success that it's not unheard of for regular racers to get together and build a set for at home or search out which of the local parks still has a set.

 This article focuses on the muscles used, gym exercises and basic training you should be doing to master monkey bar training for better event performance whether you'll be swinging from horizontal bar to horizontal bar or making your way along two long parallel bars.

 The good news is that there are plenty of exercises in the gym that can help you train for this challenge without an extra helping of burpees or a cold muddy drop into a pool of water.

 Anyone who competes in a sport at any level needs to prepare themselves for the rigours of competition whilst implementing the technical and physiological aspects of their sport.

 Obstacle course races like the Warrior Run, Tough Mudder and Spartan race offer such variety of challenges that many whole-body compound exercises will help towards preparation for.

 The exercises below will help develop the building blocks for monkey bar success with a little hard work from you while working on aspects of posture, balance, stability and mobility for event performance